jakobzudrell/typora-image-uploader/README.md

-# typora-image-uploader
+# Typora Image Uploader
   A simple python script to upload images from Typora via FTP